Zgpp/PhysicalComputing/midterm/readme.md

 The goal is to create an experience that is dynamic and engaging, one in which the user can make connections between his/her movements and the box’s response.

 ##The Process

 I began by first working on the box.
 It helped me to define the scale and jump-start material experimentation.
+I sanded the box to give the ilusion of a magic 8 ball so the user won't focus on the lights but on the outcome of their question.
 ![plasticbox](https://cloud.githubusercontent.com/assets/21225598/24436769/5c8195b6-140b-11e7-83a0-3c6e81161cd6.jpg)

+Afterwards, I tested the motion sensor in correlation with the LEDs.

+Afterwards, I worked on some possibilities between the motion sensor and the LEDs.